JoshuaEstes/eso-lootomatic/README.markdown

 # Features

-- Filters that allow you to mark items as junk
+- Filters that allow you to mark items as junk Example
+  - Item Type is Trash
+  - Item Type is Lure
+  - Item Trait is Ornate Jewelry
+  - Item ID is X
+  - Item sellPrice is greater than X gold
+  - Possibilities are endless!
+- Filters can be enabled or disabled
+- Each filter can have multiple rules
+  - Item Type is X and Item Quality is X
+  - Item Type is Armor and Item Trait is Ornate
+- Filter types: EqualTo, GreaterThan, LessThan, Contains, NotEqualTo, GreaterThanOrEqualTo, LessThanOrEqualTo, DoesNotContain
 - Auto marks Trash items as junk
 - Auto sell junk items when opening a vendor store